redixhumayun/redixhumayun.github.io/_posts/2024-01-03-atomics-and-concurrency.md

 ```
 So there you have it.
 Atomics in C++.
 Very complicated and there is zero chance I'd ever put this into production.
 Especially because I'm fairly certain my concurrent queue would break ;-)

+If you want access to the code mentioned above, look at [this file](https://github.com/redixhumayun/concurrency/blob/master/concurrent-queue/cpp/lock-free-queue.hpp) and [this file](https://github.com/redixhumayun/concurrency/blob/master/concurrent-queue/cpp/atomics.cpp).

 ##  Notes

 Here are some articles and links which I found helpful while writing this blog: